Draft Programme for Government – initial comments

-Read Pivotal’s initial comments on the Northern Ireland Executive’s draft Programme for Government
+Read Pivotal’s response to the Northern Ireland Executive’s consultation on the draft Programme for Government for 2024–27

 Read moreWithout education and training that develops modern skills and takes account of why some young people do not succeed at school, economic trends show that many young people in Northern Ireland will struggle to find work, according to research from independent think tank Pivotal.